Caring for photographic collections

 - Train staff in safe handling and display

 Take the correct precautions and make practical adjustments to provide the most ideal conditions possible in order to protect your collections.

 Creating a safe storage environment

-Photographic items are most often kept in storage, where you can monitor and control the environment to protect your collections.
-If conditions in your store are poor, however, chemical processes of deterioration can slowly but irreversibly damage your items.
-Photos can become faded, discoloured, mouldy, brittle or take on a layer of silver mirroring.
+When photographic items not on display or actively being engaged, they should be kept in storage, where you can monitor and control the environment to protect your collections.
+However, if conditions in your store are poor chemical processes of deterioration can slowly and irreversibly damage your items.
+Photos can become faded, discoloured, mouldy, brittle, or take on a layer of silver mirroring.

 - Relative humidity should be stable between 30 and 40%